Configuration Settings

 3. The directory where the new stitched video should be saved

-These and other configuration options are detailed in the docs.
+These and other configuration options are detailed below.

 The configuration file is a YAML file structured as key: value pairs.
 The order in which these entries are presented in the file does not matter, but all keys need to be included and match exactly as expected unless otherwise noted.
 For example: